Data Science Major, B.S.

 Scientific Computation I

-IDEAs in Action General Education logo Introduction to Data Science
+IDEAs in Action General Education logo Methods and Models of Data Science

 Statistical Computing for Data Science